A Portuguese Adventure to Lisbon & Sintra

 What: Santa Justa elevator, Azulejoes, Saint Jorge Castle, Iconic Number 28 Tram, Belem Tower, Pena Palace at Sintra, Sintra National Palace, The Discovery Monument, Rossio Square, Jeronimos Monk Monastery, Portuguese Railway, Pasteis de Nata and Ginjinha, Regaleira Palace, Sintra City Hall.

-How: International Flight, Portuguese Railways.
+How: International Flight, Walking, Portuguese Railways, Lisbon Trams.

 The heart of the city: the view of downtown Lisbon's Rossio Square (more formally known as Placa Don Pedro) as seen from the viewing platform of the Santa Justa elevator.
 At the end of the square you can see Lisbon's National Theatre and the tall monument in the centre is that of King Don Pedro.